-The growth plates are much softer than other regions of the bones, therefore are more prone to injury
+- The growth plates are much softer than other regions of the bones, therefore are more prone to injury

-The wrist or carpus is prone to developing an injury of the growth plate of the ulna because it is “V” or cone-shaped
+- The wrist or carpus is prone to developing an injury of the growth plate of the ulna because it is “V” or cone-shaped

-If the dog is beyond the rapid growth phase then both radius and ulna bones must be cut to straighten the limb
+- If the dog is beyond the rapid growth phase then both radius and ulna bones must be cut to straighten the limb

 Mechanism of limb twisting

-- The wrist or carpus is prone to developing an injury of the growth plate of the ulna because it is is V or cone-shaped (see illustration below).
+The wrist or carpus is prone to developing an injury of the growth plate of the distal ulna because it is is V or cone-shaped (see image right).
 An impact such as taking a fall and landing on the front limb with full force can drive this cone-shaped growth plate together and result in severe damage to the cells.
 This type of injury is common in short-legged dogs.
 Another injury can be due to damage to the blood supply to a section of the growth plate and a cartilaginous core will develop and the bone growth slows down or stops.
 Cartilaginous core formation is more common in giant breed dogs.